Associate Professor, Early Music, Opera, Voice Studies

-Daniel Taylor is one of the most sought-after countertenors in the world.
-Recognition of Daniel’s work can be seen in the Gramophone, Grammy, Juno, Opus, CBC-SRC and Adisq Awards.
-He was awarded the Queen’s Diamond Medal for service to music.
+Daniel Taylor is a Sony Classical recording artist, Artistic Director and Conductor of the Trinity Choir as well as the Choir and Orchestra of the Theatre of Early Music.
+Daniel is one of the most sought-after countertenors in the world.
+Recognition of Daniel’s work can be seen in the Grammy, Gramophone, Juno, Opus, CBC-SRC, BBC and Adisq Awards.
+He was awarded the Queen’s Diamond Medal for service to music and was recently named as an Officer of the Order of Canada.
 Daniel appears on more than 120 recordings which include Bach Cantatas with the Monteverdi Choir dir.
-Gardiner for Deutsche Grammophone Archiv and SDG; Renaissance duets with Bowman and Chance, Actors Ralph Fiennes and Jeremy Irons; Handel’s Rinaldo with Bartoli and AAM dir.
-Hogwood for Decca; Before Bach with Collegium Vocale dir.
-Herreweghe for Harmonia Mundi; Sakamoto’s pop-opera Life for Sony; Bach Cantatas with Bach Collegium Japan fir Suzuki for BIS; Vivaldi’s Stabat Mater for BIS; five recordings of Handel’s Messiah, including those with the Montreal Symphony/Nagano for Universal, Kammerchor Stuttgart/ Bernius for Carus, with the Handel & Haydn Society (Coro), with the American Bach Soloists/Thomas (Koch )and a CD/DVD with Tafelmusik/Taurins for Bravo Television.
-Daniel has recorded the CD/DVD of Bach’s B minor Mass with the Ensemble Orchestral Paris/Nelson for EMI Virgin and also with the Kammerchor Stuttgart /Bernius (Carus).
+Sir John Eliot Gardiner (Deutsche Grammophone Archiv and SDG); Renaissance duets with James Bowman and Michael Chance, Hollywood Actors Ralph Fiennes and Jeremy Irons (BIS) and with the late Martha Henry; Handel’s Rinaldo with Cecilia Bartoli, Gerald Finley and AAM dir.
+Christopher Hogwood (DECCA); Before Bach with Collegium Vocale dir.
+Phillipe Herreweghe (Harmonia Mundi); Bach's setting of the Pergolesi Stabat Mater with Dame Emma Kirkby (BIS); Sakamoto’s pop-opera Life (SONY) in a cast that included Salman Rushdie and the Dahli Lama; Bach Cantatas with Bach Collegium Japan for Masaaki Suzuki (BIS); Vivaldi Gloria with the Bethlehem Bach Choir/Greg Fumfgeld (Analekta); five recordings of Handel’s Messiah, including those with the Montreal Symphony/Kent Nagano (Universal), Kammerchor Stuttgart/ Frieder Bernius (Carus), with the Handel & Haydn Society/Harry Christophers (Coro), with the American Bach Soloists/Jeffrey Thomas (Koch )and a CD/DVD with Tafelmusik/Ivars Taurins (Bravo Television).
+Daniel has recorded the CD/DVD of Bach’s B minor Mass with the Ensemble Orchestral Paris/John Nelson (EMI Virgin) and also with the Kammerchor Stuttgart /Frieder Bernius (Carus).
 Recently, Daniel’s recording of Angelheart with cellist Matt Haimovitz, mezzo Frederica Von Stade and Actor Jeremy Irons with Producer David Foster won a Grammy.

 Daniel’s extraordinary series of recordings for SONY include The Voice of Bach and Come Again Sweet Love as well as his award-winning choral recordings with ensemble he founded and conducts, The Trinity Choir: Four Thousand Winter, The Tree of Life and The Path to Paradise.

 Daniel’s professional operatic debut was at the Glyndebourne Festival followed by his North American operatic debut at the New York Metropolitan Opera.
 He continued to the Rome Opera, Welsh National Opera, Canadian Opera, Opera North, in Munich and at the Edinburgh Festival.
-He has joined leading orchestras including San Francisco, Los Angeles, London, Lisbon, Cleveland, National Arts Centre, Toronto, New York Philharmonic, Gothenburg and Scottish National, as well as the Dallas Symphony and the Israel Philharmonic.
-Daniel receives invitations from an ever-widening circle of the world’s leading early and contemporary music ensembles, appearing in opera (Metropolitan Opera, Glyndebourne, San Francisco, Rome, Welsh National Opera, Canadian Opera, Opera North, Montreal Opera and Munich); oratorio (Gabrieli Consort, Monteverdi Choir/English Baroque Soloists, Bach Collegium Japan, Les Arts Florissants, Berlin Akademie fur Alte Musik, Orchestra of the Age of Enlightenment, King’s Consort); symphonic works (Cleveland, St. Louis, Lisbon, Philadelphia, Tonhalle Zurich, Toronto, Gothenburg, Rotterdam, Montreal); recital (Vienna Konzerthaus, Frick Collection, New York, Forbidden Concert Hall and Carnegie).
+He has joined leading orchestras including San Francisco, Los Angeles, London, Lisbon, Cleveland, National Arts Centre, Toronto, Montreal, New York Philharmonic, Gothenburg and Scottish National, as well as the Dallas Symphony and the Israel Philharmonic.

-Daniel is a Visiting Faculty Member of the Siena Liberal Arts University (Italy), Victoria Conservatory of Music in British Columbia (Canada), Casalmaggiore (Italy), the Académie Fourvière Lyon (France) and Amalfi Opera (Italy).
+Daniel is a Visiting Faculty of the Siena Liberal Arts University (Italy), Victoria Conservatory of Music in British Columbia (Canada), the Paris Academy (France), Casalmaggiore (Italy), Musiktage am Rhein (Germany), the Académie Fourvière Lyon (France) and Amalfi Opera (Italy).
 He has given guest masterclasses across Canada and the United States and at the Royal Academy of Music (UK), Sao Paolo University (Argentina), Beijing Conservatory (China), Royal College of Music (UK), Oberlin Conservatory (Ohio), Bloomington University (Indiana), University of Vienna (Austria) and Guildhall School of Music (UK).
-Daniel is Artistic Director and Conductor of the Choir and Orchestra of the Theatre of Early Music.